Heart attack warning signs resources

 Two versions of the magnet are available.
 For people living in urban and regional areas, the action plan directs people to call Triple Zero (000).
 For people living in remote areas, calling Triple Zero (000) is not always possible or the most appropriate action.
 In these instances the action plan also encourages people to go to their local hospital or clinic.

-Order your free fridge magnets today by calling the Heart Foundation’s Health Information Service on 1300 36 27 87 (open during business hours across Australia for the cost of a local call).
+Order your free fridge magnets today by calling the Heart Foundation Helpline on 13 11 12 (open during business hours across Australia for the cost of a local call).

 Learn what to do in the event of a heart attack.
 Your must-have pack contains: